zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 In order for a BSDF to be physically meaningful, it must satisfy three properties[^8]:

-[^8]: Kinetic energy of the photon is only conserved if the integral is equal to 1.
+[^8]: The kinetic energy of the photon is only conserved if the integral is equal to 1.
 Otherwise, by definition, the collision is called inelastic.
 The momentum and the total energy of the system are always conserved.

 $$ \tag{4c}
 \begin{aligned}